ufal/MTEQA/README.md

   pattern matching/NER is used.
 * `--gen_from_out`: Extract Question/Answer pairs from both the reference and the MT output, see [Section 3.3 - 1)](http://www.statmt.org/wmt21/pdf/2021.wmt-1.58.pdf).
-* `---verbose`: Outputs per-segment score.
+* `--verbose`: Outputs per-segment score.
 By default, only the single system-level score is reported.

 Output is tab delimited, with a single column for each string-comparison metric that we used.